What is a HUD home?

 How can I cancel my Bid?

-If you are awarded a property either by Lottery or the General List, and you cannot complete the transaction, you will need to submit the Electronic Bid Cancellation form printed on your Broker’s letterhead.
+If you are awarded a property either by Lottery or General List, and you cannot complete the transaction, you will need to submit the Electronic Bid Cancellation form printed on your Broker’s letterhead.
 The cancellation form can be found in the forms section of this website.

 What is FHA financing?

 There are three main types of FHA Financing.
 More information may be obtained from any mortgage company familiar with FHA Guidelines for the various programs.
-(1) 203(b) Regular FHA Loan – Listed as “IN” • If the Property does not have any mandatory repairs FHA will insure the Loan hence the classification of “IN” (2) 203((b) – Repair Escrow – Listed as “IE” • When a property has less than $5000 in repairs to bring it up to Minimum Property Standards, FHA will insure the loan provided the repairs are completed by the Buyer or the Buyer’s agent within 90 days from the date of Closing. • It is a cost to the Buyer that the Buyer can finance and add the amount to the mortgage. • The Lender monitors and keeps the funds in an escrow account for disbursement on completion of repairs to the Lender’s satisfaction.
-(3) 203(k) – Rehab Loan – Listed as “203K ” • When the property has more than $5000 in Minimum Property Standards repairs to be done. • The Lender must obtain an Inspection report from an approved 203(k) consultant and a new appraisal.
+(1) 203(b) Regular FHA Loan – Listed as “IN” • If the Property does not have any mandatory repairs FHA will insure the Loan hence the classification of “IN” (2) 203((b) – Repair Escrow – Listed as “IE” • When a property has less than $10,000 (with a 10% contingency) in repairs to bring it up to Minimum Property Standards, FHA will insure the loan provided the repairs are completed by the Buyer or the Buyer’s agent within 90 days from the date of Closing. • It is a cost to the Buyer that the Buyer can finance and add the amount to the mortgage. • The Lender monitors and keeps the funds in an escrow account for disbursement on completion of repairs to the Lender’s satisfaction.
+(3) 203(k) – Rehab Loan – Listed as “203K ” • When the property has more than $10,000 in Minimum Property Standards repairs to be done. • The Lender must obtain an Inspection report from an approved 203(k) consultant and a new appraisal.

 How is the repair escrow amount determined?